geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 Check the [Project Plan](https://docs.google.com/document/d/1EmI1kDsqeoxB9GANiiaZy56RY0pWbl6GqD4fq8EJ4oo/edit?tab=t.0) for list of community modules included in scope of work.

-The project plan lists a number of community modules that are required by downstream projects: MapStore, GeoNode and Cloud Native GeoServer.
+The project plan lists a number of community modules that are required by downstream projects: MapStore, GeoNode and GeoServer Cloud.

 Update: GeoServer has defined the a new category of **pending community modules** which will now be available for download alongside each release.
 These plugins are close to graduation and clearly identify which resources (financial/development/feedback) are required to be complete.